-After upgrading to Premiere Pro version 13.0, there may be driver issues, and you may need to upgrade your driver.
+After upgrading to Premiere Pro, there may be driver issues, and you may need to upgrade your driver.

 Some of the driver issues that you could face are: